wx-chevalier/Awesome-Lists-and-CheatSheets/AI/AI-List.md

 - [2017-Teachable Machine](https://github.com/googlecreativelab/teachable-machine): Explore how machine learning works, live in the browser.
 No coding required.

+- [2022-AI Expert Roadmap](https://github.com/AMAI-GmbH/AI-Expert-Roadmap): Below you find a set of charts demonstrating the paths that you can take and the technologies that you would want to adopt in order to become a data scientist, machine learning or an AI expert.
+We made these charts for our new employees to make them AI Experts but we wanted to share them here to help the community.

 ## CheatSheet | 清单

 - [2017-Cheat Sheets for AI, Neural Networks, Machine Learning, Deep Learning & Big Data](https://parg.co/bad)